 Uses

-Both types of pans are used for cooking the same types of food including meat, poultry, seafood and vegetables.
+Both types of pans are used for cooking the same types of food including meats like whole chickens, seafood and veggies.
 Foods that must baste in their own juices cook well in roasting pans, while broiler pans allow the meat to drain of its excess fat.
 Roasting pans generally cook meat more to a more tender and juicy state.

 Related Articles